 Both psychologists and psychiatrists are generally covered equally by health insurance programs, and both often work on a sliding scale when it comes to patients paying out of pocket.

-One possible advantage of seeing a psychiatrist is that, as a medical doctor, he or she has the knowledge and training to evaluate underlying medical problems or drug effects that could cause emotional or behavioral symptoms.
+One possible advantage of seeing a psychiatrist is that, as a medical doctor, they have the knowledge and training to evaluate underlying medical problems or drug effects that could cause emotional or behavioral symptoms.
 Psychiatrists can also work more readily with your primary care doctor or other specialists.
 “As part of our residency, we’re trained in different settings, like pediatrics, outpatient, and the emergency room,” says psychiatrist Gorrindo.
 “We speak the language of any other part of the hospital.”

 For serious kinds of mental health problems, such as major depression, bipolar disorder, or schizophrenia, where physical symptoms may be severe and it may be hard to take basic care of yourself, psychiatrists generally have more formal training and treatment options available.